h15200/notes/cs-terms.md

 - the sender sends a series of packets, and the recipient waits until the last one is done
 - is a finite amount of data
+- can be used as OPPOSITED to buffering (RAM layer) since the work is small enough.
+- Could be used as a Stream concept

 ### message queue (rabbitMQ)

+- can be used as a similar concept as streaming
 - concept of decoupling producer and consumer for async operations
 - a message queue can be thought of as a type of buffer, an intermediary entity that keeps all future "work"